Where the huddle comes in

 You’ll see these words repeated in the décor of our restaurants, and they hearken back to a simpler time when founder John Sparks was just forming the concept for his budding restaurant chain.
 At his eatery in Decatur, GA, one evening in 1964, he saw a group of boys gathering after football practice.
 One of them held his football in one hand and his helmet in the other.
 It looked as if the group were in a huddle, talking and laughing together.
 It was at that moment that he decided Huddle House was the perfect name for his restaurant chain.
 It became the community go-to place where folks would gather, or huddle up, for great food and good times after Friday night football games, for Sunday brunch after church, or anytime.

 The concept is particularly meaningful when you consider our target communities.
-While it’s true you’ll find our restaurants most anywhere, from large urban areas to interstate travel centers and college towns, our key demographic is found in the thousands of small towns scattered across the country.
-These are places that still value family, eat together at the dinner table and employ a strong work ethic — places that celebrate community but have few sit-down table service restaurant options.
+While it’s true you’ll find our restaurants most anywhere, from large urban areas to interstate travel centers, college towns and small town America, our key demographic is found everywhere where families eat together at the dinner table — places that celebrate community.
 People want more options for breakfast than just fast food.
 That’s where Huddle House fits in.
-We gravitate toward towns that are overlooked by other restaurant chains, because we know we can build a strong customer base that will return time after time.
+We gravitate towards people and places that value the importance of the American family, because in doing so, we know we can build a strong customer base that will return time after time.

 Any Meal.
 Any Time.